Vanilagy/Binarify/ref/reference.md

 new Binarify.NullWrapper(converterObject)
 ```
 *Arguments:*<br>
 - `converterObject` - Any Converter object.
-Will be used to encode the data if it isn't null.
+Will be used to encode the data if it isn't null. **This argument can technically be omitted**, but then the Converter will simply convert everything to null, and only to null.
 ### Encoding syntax:
 ```javascript
 Converter.encode(data);